Warm-starting outer approximation for parameterized convex MINLP: Warm-starting algorithm

 \subsection{Initialization rule 2: Cut tightening}

-By Proposition \ref{prop:valid_oa} we know that any set of points $\X$ produces a polyhedral outer approximation where the cuts depend on the parameter $\lambda$.
-A computationally cheap way to start the OA algorithm for a new parameter value is therefore to start with the same linearization points $\X$ but updating the parameter $\lambda$.
+By Proposition \ref{prop:valid_oa} we know that any set of points $\X$ produces a linear relaxation of the feasible set of ($P_\lambda$) where the cuts depend on the parameter $\lambda$.
+A computationally cheap way to start the OA algorithm for a new parameter value is therefore to start with the same linearization points $\X$ but update the parameter $\lambda$.
 The initialization rule is therefore $\hat{y} = y^*$ and $\hat{\X} = \X^k$.
 It should be noted that even though the points of linearization are the same, the cuts are in general not the same since they depend on $\lambda$.
-The intuition behind this method is that as long a the change in parameter is small, the change in the parametrized problem is also small.
+The intuition behind this method is that as long as the change in the parameter is small, the change in the parameterized problem is also small and similar cuts should be needed to solve the problem.
+This is also confirmed by the theoretical results in Theorem \ref{thm:stability} and \ref{thm:lambda_stable} where it was proved that under some conditions a small enough change in $\lambda$ results in convergence in one iteration of the OA algorithm.
 Therefore, the same set of linearization points can approximate the new feasible set in a satisfactory way.
-The rule is described in Algorithm \ref{algo:rule2}
+The rule is formalized in Algorithm \ref{algo:rule2}.